At WEPA, we bundle all our raw materials from responsible sources under the term "Fair Fibre".

 The choice of raw material has a significant impact on the environmental footprint of our products.
 Articles made from 100% recycled paper perform best here and are therefore rated by us as the most useful raw material for disposable products such as hygiene paper.

 Recycled fibres are the most sustainable raw material for tissue paper.
 These are obtained from waste paper and recycled cardboard.
 Being a recycling specialist, a cascade use of raw materials is enormously important for WEPA.
-That is why we mainly use recycled fibres for our products.
+That's why we mainly use recycled fibres for our brands.